Massey High School

 TRUANCY

-Any student who is out of class/school without the permission of Parents/Guardians and the School Administration will be deemed truant and appropriate action will take place.
+Any student who is out of class/school without the permission of the school may be deemed as truant and appropriate action will take place.

 ILLNESS